roman-milk/roman-milk.github.io/cock-teasing-mom.md

  "You slut you."

  She patted my cheek, "Yes baby, but that's what you love about me, isn't it?"
-Report_Story #1